Logo The Horse Information Resource

 Should you lean forward or backward when on a hill?
 If so, how much?
 Does it really matter?

 As soon as we deviate from level ground, more of the horse's weight, plus our own, shifts to whichever legs are on the downhill side.
 That's his rear legs if going uphill or to his front legs if going downhill.
-Downhill is hardest for a horse because of they way they're built.
+Downhill is hardest for a horse because of the way they're built.

 Even on level ground, the front legs of a horse are more heavily loaded for several reasons.
 Looking at just the mass of the horse between the front and rear legs (mid-mass), most of the weight is in front because the chest is larger than the abdomen.
-In addition, the weight of their large heads and necks is cantilevered out in front of the front legs, so the overall weight on those legs is much greater than the weight on the rear legs.
+In addition, the weight of their large heads and necks is cantilevered out in front of the front legs, so the overall weight on those legs is greater still than the weight on the rear legs.
 When going downhill, even more weight is placed there because more of the mid-mass weight shifts to the front legs.

 When going up or down a hill, keep your body vertical and don't move around or squirm — this will keep you more stable in the saddle and make it the least burdensome way for the horse to move himself and you up or down that hill.
 To a fellow rider, being vertical when going downhill will look as if you're leaning back in relation to your horse, or look as if you're leaning forward when going uphill.
 If you're not sure whether or not you're vertical, look at surrounding trees (if any) — most will grow relatively vertical, even on a hill, and then align your torso with them.